 A business plan is a detailed, written description of your future business.
-A plan written today is the strategic source for the smooth & secured functioning of business in the future.
+A plan written today is the strategic source for the smooth and secured functioning of business in the future.
 It's not essential for a business plan to be always prolonged, detailed, and formal document; it can also be a short and brief action plan depending upon nature, size, and other requirements as per different cases.

 Creation of a Business Plan

 Creating business plans beforehand helps to achieve entrepreneurial goals.
 A clear and concise business plan guides attain personal and financial goals.
 If the business plan is clear & focused, it can help third parties like banks, investors to invest & assist financially in ones growing business.
 Following are the necessary steps to be followed by an entrepreneur for creating a successful business plan:

 Organize & arrange all the information.
 Put the suitable heading for proper context.
 Holding the vision & plan of the organization under each heading is a useful way of creating a business plan.
 Prepare the plan by jotting down the matter for these headings: